dualspiral/Hammer/README.md

 #### Contributions

-I welcome contributions from anyone wishing to contribute - though note while this is still in fairly early stages (though working) things may change.
+I welcome code contributions from anyone wishing to contribute.
+Send me an issue or a PR and we'll see what we can do!
+I tend to follow the standard Google codestyle.